openstack/nova/doc/source/user/filter-scheduler.rst

     scheduling issues.

-  Starting with the Stein release, if per-aggregate value with the key `pci_weight_multiplier` is found, this value would be chosen as the pci weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.pci_weight_multiplier` is found, this value would be chosen as the pci weight multiplier.
 Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.pci_weight_multiplier`.
   If more than one value is found for a host in aggregate metadata, the minimum value will be used.
 * |ServerGroupSoftAffinityWeigher| The weigher can compute the weight based on the number of instances that run on the same server group.
 The largest weight defines the preferred host for the new instance.
 For the multiplier only a positive value is allowed for the calculation.
-  Starting with the Stein release, if per-aggregate value with the key `soft_affinity_weight_multiplier` is found, this value would be chosen as the soft affinity weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.soft_affinity_weight_multiplier` is found, this value would be chosen as the soft affinity weight multiplier.
   Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.soft_affinity_weight_multiplier`.
   If more than one value is found for a host in aggregate metadata, the minimum value will be used.